theorlbooth/Find-A-Pint/README.md

 ## Overview

 ### Wireframe
+We started out by creating a googleDoc with the things we wanted to include and to bounce ideas off each other.
+Once we had the outline of what we wanted we put some rough wireframes of what wach page would look like together and then started splitting up the work.

 <img src="./images/P3_WF_1.png" alt="Wireframe 1" width="24.5%"> <img src="./images/P3_WF_2.png" alt="Wireframe 2" width="24.5%"> <img src="./images/P3_WF_3.png" alt="Wireframe 3" width="24.5%"> <img src="./images/P3_WF_4.png" alt="Wireframe 4" width="24.5%">

 <img src="./images/P3_WF_5.png" alt="Wireframe 5" width="33%"> <img src="./images/P3_WF_6.png" alt="Wireframe 6" width="33%"> <img src="./images/P3_WF_7.png" alt="Wireframe 7" width="33%">
 <img src="./images/P3_WF_8.png" alt="Wireframe 8" width="33%"> <img src="./images/P3_WF_9.png" alt="Wireframe 9" width="33%"> <img src="./images/P3_WF_10.png" alt="Wireframe 10" width="33%">

+## Process
+We build the backend together while live-share group coding in order to have all our ideas aligned and have a solid base with which to work with.
+We then made our way through the features we wanted to include seperately and would join up regularly to piece them together and make sure eveything was going smoothly.

 ## Screenshots